ivanp81/microservices/README.md

 - A user can manage advertises.
 An advertise have title and content.
 Users can list, save, update, delete advertise
 - A user can perform a full-text search inside the advertises's title and content.
 Every word researched must be present in the advertise
-- The search index is automatically synchronized every time that an event (save\update, delete) occurs on an advertise
+- The search-index is automatically synchronized every time that an event (save\update, delete) occurs on an advertise

 # Features
 #### Frontend